 - Application: Mountain

 - Tire design: The Maxxis DHF features solid knobs placed in an alternating pattern, along with siped knobs that are tall and skinny.
-The siping on the center tread provides the extra grip while cornering over roots and rocks.
+The siping on the centre tread provides the extra grip while cornering over roots and rocks.
 Among the center knobs, DHF is less compact.

 - Tubeless Ready (TR): As the DHF can be used tubeless, there are some additional benefits.
 DHF can be used with low tire pressure that is responsible for the surplus grip.
-In comparison to tubular tires, rolling resistance is much lower with tubeless.
+In comparison tubular tires, rolling resistance is much lower with tubeless.
 So is the risk of getting punctures.
-All this does not add any additional weight as well.
+All this does not add any weight as well.

 - Folding bead: Thanks to the folding bead, the tire’s weight is on the lighter end of the spectrum.
 This also means that Minion DHF can be stored and moved around easily.